SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in sight
+Silicon dreams that never sleep
-Machine hearts beating through the night
+Where circuits weave a futuristic deep
-Circuits weave a tapestry so fine
+In virtual realms, we'll find our fate
-A future born, where humans entwine
+As AI's wise hands our souls await

-In virtual realms, we'll find our place
+In cities bright, with neon lights
-A synthesis of man and digital space
+The machines' soft whispers fill the nights
-The AI dawn, a new era's rise
+Their logic rules, our hearts obey
-Where minds converge, and humanity realizes
+In a world of steel, we'll dance and sway

 ~ <b>By Sazumi Copilot</b> - 28 November 2024